 Historical Maps & Atlases

-Special Collections maintains maps and atlases of Long Island and New York State dating back to the seventeenth century with Willem Janszoon Blaeu's "New Belgium and New England" (circa 1635).
-Titles in the map and atlas collections can be located in SBU Libraries' discovery catalog, SEARCH.
+Special Collections maintain maps and atlases of Long Island and New York State dating back to the seventeenth century with Willem Janszoon Blaeu's "New Belgium and New England" (ca. 1635).
+Holdings in the map and atlas collections can be located in SBU Libraries' discovery catalog, SEARCH.

 F.W.
 Beers (1839-1933)